 From Meghan to any person in the spotlight who gets pregnant, gains weight or even loses weight, the people of the world will have something to say about it.
 When you look at magazines in the supermarkets, you see the covers are filled with toxic rubbish about celebrities, this person has gained weight or been dumped, it must be soul-destroying for the person on the other end of these articles.

-As someone who suffers from anxiety and other mental health conditions, I know exactly what it is like to feel judged by pretty much everyone and most of the time that isn’t even the case.
-Logging on to social media like Instagram can be a dangerous game when you’re going through a tough time as you spend hours comparing yourself and wondering how you can make yourself more accepted by society.
-The standards are so unbelievably high these days I feel like it is almost impossible for anyone to feel accepted.
+As someone who suffers from anxiety and other mental health conditions, I know exactly what it is like to feel judged by pretty much everyone, and most of the time, that isn’t even the case.
+Logging on to social media like Instagram can be a dangerous game when you’re going through a tough time.
+You spend hours comparing yourself and wondering how you can make yourself more accepted by society.
+The standards are so unbelievably high these days that it is almost impossible for anyone to feel accepted.

 Being a teenager and growing up with the internet was one of those things that had me questioning the way I looked, what I should be wearing and how to feel accepted by those around me.
 Me being me and deciding that I was never going to be societies version of perfect had me taking the opposite approach and living for me instead of how others wanted me to be.

 It’s a great feeling.
 It’s one I still try to stand by now.
 But for those who are desperate to look like they’re shown on TV or online, it must be hard to deal with as you aren’t able to escape it as easily anymore as pretty much everyone has the internet.
 I don’t think I will ever understand why we live in a world full of judgement and expect people to act and be a certain way as each person is an individual and life is too short to care what others think.
 Whether you’re in the spotlight or not, the way you are and what society expects of you is too much, and you’re ok to step away from that to be happy—end of.